 “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all.
 For He who said, ‘Do not commit adultery,’ also said, ‘Do not murder.’
 Now if you do not commit adultery, but you do murder, you have become a transgressor of the law” (James 20:10-11, NKJV).

-How did the seventh-day Sabbath become a central theme for Seventh-day Adventist?
+How did the seventh-day Sabbath become a central theme for Seventh-day Adventists?

 In the early to mid 1800s, before the Advent Movement, most of the founders of the Seventh-day Adventist Church kept Sunday as the day of worship, just as they had done all their lives as members of other various Christian denominations in America.

-After the Advent Movement began, and people were beginning to study their Bibles much more deeply than before, a man named Joseph Bates learned about Saturday being the biblical Sabbath.
+After the Advent Movement began, and people were beginning to study their Bibles much more deeply than before.
+Then a man named Joseph Bates learned about Saturday being the biblical Sabbath.

 After much prayer and study, he was convinced of the Sabbath truth.
 Then he wrote a tract called The Seventh-day Sabbath, a Perpetual Sign.

 At first, many of the early Adventists, including James and Ellen White, were skeptical.